-Mark David Hollis, lead singer of the 80s English band ‘Talk Talk’, wrote those words together with musician and producer for ‘Talk Talk’ Timothy Alan Friese-Greene, and in doing so laid out a simple truth about life:
+Mark David Hollis, lead singer in the 80s English band ‘Talk Talk’, wrote those words together with musician and producer for ‘Talk Talk’ Timothy Alan Friese-Greene, and in doing so laid out a simple truth about life:

 If you want to feel happy, you have to work at it.
 Your happiness is up to you!